Oregon State beats No. 23 Colorado 70-68 for first title

 The underdog Beavers were given little shot outside of Corvallis, overlooked, underappreciated and picked to look up at the rest of the league.

-Coach Wayne Tinkle promised his team wouldn’t finish last and they proved him right, winning 10 conference games to finish sixth.

-The Beavers clawed their way out of a 16-point hole to beat UCLA in the conference tournament opener and reached their first Pac-12 title game since 1988 by upending top-seeded Oregon.
+Tinkle promised his team wouldn’t finish last and they proved him right, entering the conference tournament as the No. 6 seed.
+The Beavers clawed their way out of a 16-point hole to beat UCLA in the conference tournament opener and upended top-seeded Oregon in the semifinals.

 Oregon State opened the title game with a 3-point spree, hitting six of its first nine and had an early nine-point lead.
 A cooling trend followed, yet the Beavers still made half their shots for 33-28 halftime lead.